Jump toUpdate content

 Select the disk to add to the datastore:

-Choose the partitioning for the disk.
+Select a partitioning configuration for the disk.
 To use all available disk space, go with the default settings and click Next:

 The summary displays.